f4rezer0/python-mongo-library/README.md

 ## Hints

-- Instead of Using MongoDB in the very spirit of OpenSource you can evaluate to use `ArangoDB` or `FerretDB`
+- Instead of Using MongoDB in the very spirit of Open Source you can evaluate to use [FerretDB](https://docs.ferretdb.io/quickstart-guide/docker) which is an Open Source alternative backed by PostGres
 - Use the best practices of programming: do not push on `main`, merge only approved PRs, encourage discussions over PR Reviews and Issues
-- Write unit tests where possible
+- Write unit tests where possible by mocking the access to the database
-- Optimise the Dockerfile and take care of Container security
+- Optimise the Dockerfile size and take care of Container security

 ## Contributing